shashforge/agent-harness/README.md

 - [The harness gets a spine](https://shashforge.dev/log/the-harness-gets-a-spine/) — the state machine, failure taxonomy, and tool contract this repo implements
 - [Replay is the feature](https://shashforge.dev/log/replay-is-the-feature/) — persistence, crash-resume, and golden traces
 - [The model shows up](https://shashforge.dev/log/the-model-shows-up/) — an LLM behind the planner callable
+- [The lens, not the eraser](https://shashforge.dev/log/the-lens-not-the-eraser/) — context compaction that never touches the record

 ## The rules the code enforces